pravega/pravega/documentation/src/docs/segment-store-service.md

     - `UpdateAttributesOperation`: Updates any attributes on a Segment.
     - `MetadataCheckpoint`: Includes an entire snapshot of the Metadata.
 This can be useful when during recovery.This contains all metadata up to this point, which is a sufficient base for all operations after it.

-### Durable Log <a name="Durable Log"></a>
+### Durable Log <a name="Durable_Log"></a>

 The _Durable Log_ is the central component that handles all Log Operations.
 All Operations (which are created by the Container) are added to the _Durable Log_, which processes them in the order in which they were received.
 It is made up of a few other components, all of which are working towards a single goal of processing all incoming operations as quickly as possible, without compromising data integrity.

 #### Information Flow in the Durable Log

 1. All received operations are added to an _Operation Queue_ (the caller receives a Future which will be completed when the operation is durably persisted).
 2. The _Operation Processor_ picks all operations currently available in the queue (if the queue is empty, it will wait until at least one Operation is added).
 3. The _Operation Processor_ runs as a continuous loop (in a background thread), and has four main stages.

- a. _Dequeue_ all outstanding Operations from the Operation Queue (described above).
+  1. _Dequeue_ all outstanding Operations from the Operation Queue (described above).

- b. _Pre-process_ the Operations (validate that they are correct and would not cause undesired behavior, assign offsets (where needed), assign Sequence Numbers, etc.)
+  2. _Pre-process_ the Operations (validate that they are correct and would not cause undesired behavior, assign offsets (where needed), assign Sequence Numbers, etc.)

- c. _Write_ the operations to a _Data Frame Builder_, which serializes and packs the operations in _Data Frames_.
+  3. _Write_ the operations to a _Data Frame Builder_, which serializes and packs the operations in _Data Frames_.
 Once a _Data Frame_ is complete (full or no more operations to add), the _Data Frame_ Builder sends the _Data Frame_ to the _Durable Data Log_.
 Note that, an Operation may span multiple _DataFrames_, but the goal is to make best use of the _Durable Data Log_ throughput capacity by making writes as large as possible considering the maximum size limit per write.

 4. When a _Data Frame_ has been durably persisted in the _Durable Data Log_, the Operation Processor post-processes all operations that were fully written so far.
 It adds them to in-memory structures, updates indices, etc., and completes the Futures associated with them.

 5. The _Operation Processor_ works asynchronously, by not waiting for a particular _Data Frame_ to be written before starting another one and sending it to the _Durable Data Log_.
 Likewise, multiple _Data Frames_ may be in flight by maintaining a specific order.
 The Operation Processor relies on certain ordering guarantees from the _Durable Data Log_, if a particular _Data Frame_ was acked, it assures that all the prior _Data Frames_ to it were also committed successfully, in the right order.
-     - The Operation Processor does not do any write throttling.
+     - **Note:** The Operation Processor does not do any write throttling.
 It leaves that to the _Durable Data Log_ implementation, but it control the size of the Data Frames that get sent to it.

 #### Truncation
 Based on supplied configuration, the _Durable Log_ auto-adds a special kind of operation, named `MetadataCheckpointOperation`.
 This operation, when processed by the Operation Processor, collects a snapshot of the entire Container Metadata and serializes it to the _Durable Data Log_.
 This special Operation marks a **Truncation Point** - a place in the stream of Log Operations where we can issue Truncate operations.
 It is very important that after every truncation, the first operation to be found in the log is a `MetadataCheckpointOperation`, because without the prior operations to reconstruct metadata, this is the only way to be able to process subsequent operations.